anuraglamsal/Random-Algorithms/README.md

   <b><i>Subset sum problem using knapsack dp:</i></b><br>

   If "S" is the number of elements in your array and "V" is the value that you want to sum to, the number of iterations is (S+1)•(V+1).
+All input values should be non-negative.